go-swagger/go-swagger/swagger/README.md

 It will then use that to build a path pattern for the router and it uses the swagger operation handler to produce a result based on the information in an incoming web request.
 It does this by injecing the handler in the swagger web request handler.

-#### Typed muxer
+#### Typed API

-The typed muxer uses a swagger spec to generate a typed muxer.
+The typed API uses a swagger spec to generate a typed API.

 For this there is a generator that will take the swagger spec document.
 It will then generate an interface for each operation and optionally a default implementation of that interface.